GAP automates case handling.

 One-Touch Receiving - Efficient inbound and storage system

-By implementing 'One-Touch Receiving' for their goods receiving process, GAP was able to increase efficiency with an ROI of less than two years.
-GAP could eliminate seven of eight manual touches with this solution: The cartons are unloaded from the truck and directly placed on an extendable conveyor belt.
+By implementing 'One-Touch Receiving' for their goods receiving process, Gap was able to increase efficiency with an ROI of less than two years.
+GAP could eliminate seven of eight manual touches with this solution: the cartons are unloaded from the truck and directly placed on an extendable conveyor belt.
 The fully automatic process then starts with quality inspection (weight, volume, carton contour) and scanning.
 After being received in the system, the delivery quantity is compared with the order quantity, and after a conformity check it is stored in a mini-load system.

-ABOUT GAP
+About GAP

 Explore TGW